aliclark/the_wooden_sword/Evolved Existence Programming.md

 According to this theory, a successful investigation of the programming method should reveal a better understanding as to what the nature of existence is.
 There will be a correlation between the biological and physical structures & functioning, and the variation in the qualia existence when moving up the color spectrum, or along sound frequencies, or along feeling intensity.
 So looking at the physical aspect would give clues to the metaphysical (formless) aspect.

 If one swaps out even just one neuron with a replacement neuron that did not implement all of the requisite Physics behaviour, conscious experience could be disrupted or altered.
 But replacing the original neuron back the way it had been should be ok.
 To a great extent the hard problem gets much smaller from fully resolving the "easier parts" of the problem.
+If you make a replica of yourself and it reports no consciousness, then the replica is incorrectly duplicated.
+If it reports consciousness (unless you yourself aren't a mischievous type), then the replica is true and conscious, or mistakenly replicated in a most unlikely way that causes it to lie on this point while being not obviously faulty replication.

 ## Discussion